 Sea ice concentration data:

 Please take a look at the recently launched web page of the Polar Prediction Project, based on an initiative between WRCP and WWRP.

 Please also check out the webpages of the National Snow and Ice Data Centre (NSIDC), where one can in particular find information about the sea ice index, the monthly mean sea ice cover and its anomaly.

-The Arctic System has changed again in 2012; please see the Arctic Report Card of 2012 to get details.
+The Arctic System has changed during the last couple of years; please see the Arctic Report Card to get details.